-1 (A) The minor will be returned home by a specific date within 5 months.

-- (B) The minor will be in short-term care with a continued goal to return home within a period not to exceed one year, where the progress of the parent or parents is substantial giving particular consideration to the age and individual needs of the minor. - (B-1) The minor will be in short-term care with a continued goal to return home pending a status hearing.
+- 1 (A) The minor will be returned home by a specific date within 5 months. - (B) The minor will be in short-term care with a continued goal to return home within a period not to exceed one year, where the progress of the parent or parents is substantial giving particular consideration to the age and individual needs of the minor. - (B-1) The minor will be in short-term care with a continued goal to return home pending a status hearing.
 When the court finds that a parent has not made reasonable efforts or reasonable progress to date, the court shall identify what actions the parent and the Department must take in order to justify a finding of reasonable efforts or reasonable progress and shall set a status hearing to be held not earlier than 9 months from the date of adjudication nor later than 11 months from the date of adjudication during which the parent's progress will again be reviewed. - (C) The minor will be in substitute care pending court determination on termination of parental rights. - (D) Adoption, provided that parental rights have been terminated or relinquished. - (E) The guardianship of the minor will be transferred to an individual or couple on a permanent basis provided that goals (A) through (D) have been deemed inappropriate and not in the child's best interests.
-The court shall confirm that the Department has discussed adoption, if appropriate, and guardianship with the caregiver prior to changing a goal to guardianship ruled out.
+Adoption and guardianship must be discussed with the current caregiver prior to selecting the guardianship goal ruled out.